taustation-fan/taustation-fan.github.io/ships.md

 Once you buy a ship, you have to give it a name (length between 3 and 100 characters), and then it becomes available at the Docks.
-A newly bought ship is always fully fueled.
+A newly bought ship is fully fueled.

 At the Docks, you can enter the ship, and choose a destination.
 On a Jump Gate, the destination can be a connected jump gate or a local station.
 On other stations,